Best Affordable Places to Live in New Jersey in 2025

 Photo credit: Wikimedia Commons/Tomwsulcer , Creative Commons CC0 1.0 Universal

 Located about 45 minutes from New York City, Mountainside is a small town that many families find both affordable and welcoming.
 They praise the school system and outdoor spaces, like the Trailside Nature and Science Center and Watchung Reservation.
-There are also many options in terms of shopping and dining out, and the relatively short commute to New York City is another benefit.
+There are also many options in terms of shopping and dining out.
+The relatively short commute to New York City is another benefit and helps contribute to the area’s high household incomes.

 💡 Quick Tip: Lowering your monthly payments with a mortgage refinance from SoFi can help you find money to pay down other debt, build your rainy-day fund, or put more into your 401(k).